How can we best understand prostitution law?

 Harm reduction or send a message?

 Do we believe that social harms are caused by our sexuality, our money, our prostitution?
 Put that way – yes, we do.
-We have a social consensus: these do cause to social harms.
+We have a social consensus.
+These do cause social harms.

 Can the laws play a role in reducing these harms?
 And, what does prostitution law in Minnesota look like?
 What about the United States?
 Other nations?

 Criminal laws can divided into malum in se and malum prohibitum.

 Malum In Se is literally “Evil in itself.”
 A malum in se crime is naturally evil, like murder and theft.
 Common law crimes were generally mala in se.

 An malum prohibitum offense, however, is not naturally an evil.
 But by legal fiat becomes a crime as a consequence of its being forbidden; like some gambling, drugs.
 These are unlawful only because they are forbidden.

 But it’s legal in other states and countries.
 Prostitution law in other jurisdictions shows us that this is a malum prohibitum offense.